samitamerarar/samitamerarar/README.md

 - 👋 Hi, I’m @samitamerarar
-- 👀 I’m interested in Salesforce, Javascript, ReactJS and Full Stack development
+- 👀 I’m interested in Salesforce, Python, Javascript, Amazon Web Services
-- 🌱 I’m currently working with Salesforce ecosystem
+- 🌱 I’m currently working with Salesforce, Oracle Netsuite and AWS Technologies
 - 💞️ I’m looking to collaborate on -
 - 📫 How to reach me -